Resurgent Zion Williamson powering Pelicans up the standings - WHIZ News

 Indeed, the repeated celebratory flexing of his well-defined biceps after he barrels through traffic in the paint and deftly finishes at the rim are reminding anyone watching that he is very much in shape — and in form.

-During New Orleans’ past seven games, with Pelicans high-scoring wing player Brandon Ingram sidelined by a left foot injury, Williamson has taken charge, averaging 30.3 points per game.
+During New Orleans’ past seven games, with Pelicans high-scoring wing player Brandon Ingram sidelined by a left foot injury, Williamson has taken charge, averaging 30.3 points.
 He’s scored on everything from rim-rattling, alley-oop dunks, to explosive, off-balance, driving layups while being fouled, to put backs and even 3-pointers.

 “I got to thank my teammates and my coaches,” Williamson said when asked about his recent string of prolific performances.
 “My teammates looked at me like, ‘All right, we’re depending on you.’